-The Early Registration Period is right around the corner, here are a few tips from the BSOS Advising Center to keep in mind before and while you register for Fall 2016!
+The Early Registration Period now open and here are a few tips from the BSOS Advising Center to keep in mind while you register for the Fall 2017 semester!

 Have you Completed your Major Benchmarks or LEP Gateways?

 When planning your schedule, check your student record to make sure you are registering for your benchmark or gateway courses that you have not yet completed.
 If you have questions about completing this requirements on time, please make an appointment with your Major advisor.

 A block is a hold placed on student records to prevent registration.
 Registration blocks may be frustrating for students who need to register for classes.
 Therefore, each semester, students are expected to log on to Testudo and check their registration time and blocks.
 It is the student’s responsibility to take appropriate actions to remove blocks in order to register on time.
 Please visit the webpage for explanations of different registration blocks.

 Duplicate Credit: This is used to indicate two courses with the same course content.
 Note: students cannot receive duplicate credit.
 Be mindful of credit you have received through AP/IB or through transfer from another institution.
 Also, you can view the Schedule of Classes where courses are marked: "Credit only granted for", to see duplicate courses.